 Last week Friday (24/07/2020) saw the conclusion of the Water Safety, Basic Rescue Skills and Outrigger Canoeing Awareness Workshop in Lami, Suva.
 The 3 day workshop was the 4th workshop in a four part awareness and education program facilitated by Let’s Swim Fiji and in collaboration with Fiji Swimming (FS), Fiji National Sports Commission (FNSC), Fiji Outrigger Canoe Racing Association and the Ministry of Industry, Trade and Tourism’s Department of Co-operative Business.

 Water Safety, Basic Rescue and Risks in and around Water were some of the topics covered during the 3 days with the inclusion of written assessments and lesson planning.

 “We’ve had various areas around Fiji put forth their application and interests for similar workshops to be conducted in their various villages and communities as well.
-Areas like Levuka, Labasa, Yasawa and Naitasiri even” – Amelia Simpson (Fiji Swimming Program Manager)
+Areas like Levuka, Labasa, Yasawa and Naitasiri even” – Amelia Naivalu (Fiji Swimming Program Manager)

 This comes after a successful 4-week program that saw the workshop reach communities like Muanikau, Raiwaqa, Vatuwaqa, Muana Village, Nausori, Namono, Nakasi, Nadali, Burebasaga, Davuilevu, Tamavua Area and the greater Lami communities.